tthew/website/src/content/blog/pure-css-global-theme-switch.md

 description: ""
 pubDate: "Dec 29 2023"
 draft: false
-# heroImage: "/mountain-glitch-4.webp"
+heroImage: "/mountain-glitch-4.webp"
 ---

+## Table of contents

+## 📝 HTML Web Components (Custom Elements)

-The web has come along since its humble beginnings and some of its more recent features are particularly interesting.
+The web has come a long way since its humble beginnings and some of its more recent features are particularly impressive.

 Instead of needing to reach for frameworks we now have at our fingertips an enormous amount of power through the native web platform web.